 After, add in the milk, beaten eggs, apple cider vinegar, Worcestershire sauce, and ketchup and gently mix those in.

 Using the ketchup mixture for the glaze, put a few tablespoons in the bottom of a loaf pan and smooth it around a little.

-Then, place the mixture in the meatloaf pan, gently pressing it into the sides of the pan to form a loaf.
+Then, place the meatloaf mixture in the meatloaf pan, gently pressing it into the sides of the pan to form it in a loaf shape.

-Put the loaf pan on the center rack in the oven, which has been preheated to 375°F. Bake for 45 minutes, uncovered.
+Put the loaf pan on the center rack in a preheated oven of 375°F. Bake for 45 minutes, uncovered.

-After 45 minutes, remove the meatloaf and place the remaining glaze on top of the meatloaf, brushing it evenly over the top.
+After 45 minutes of cooking time, remove the meatloaf and place the remaining glaze on top of the meatloaf, brushing it evenly over the top.
 Place back in the oven for 20-25 minutes longer or until the meatloaf reaches an internal temperature of 160°F when a meat thermometer is inserted in the middle.

 Allow meatloaf to rest for 5 minutes before slicing and serving.

 If you try this amazing venison meatloaf, feel free to give me your thoughts and questions in the comments.
 Also, I’d love it if you’d leave me a five-star recipe card rating on the recipe card below and you can tag me on Instagram with your recipe creations @therusticelk!

 Savory and tender this classic venison meatloaf topped with a tangy sauce is full of flavor and the perfect use for deer meat.